mailcheck/mailcheck/README.md

 And do send in those pull requests!
 To get them accepted, please:

-- Test your code.
-Add test cases to `spec/mailcheckSpec.js`, and run it across browsers (yes, including IE).
+- Add focused cases to the core specs, package-consumer fixtures, or browser tests as appropriate.
+Preserve the original caller API.
-- Run `npm run build`, `npm test`, and `npm run test:types`.
+- Run `npm run build` and `npm run test:ci`.
 Commit the regenerated minified file with source changes.
 Keep legitimate-address fixtures alongside typo fixtures; never improve typo recall by silently accepting false suggestions.